 Diabetes Qatar Empowers Mothers Of Children Living With Type 1 Diabetes

+Doha: Diabetes Qatar organised an educational support programme for mothers of children living with type 1 diabetes at Park Hyatt recently, bringing together 25 mothers for a day focused on education, peer support, and practical diabetes management.

-The initiative aimed to equip mothers with the knowledge and practical skills needed to effectively manage their children's condition, while also providing a supportive platform for discussing the emotional and day-to-day challenges families face when caring for children living with type 1 diabetes.
+The initiative aimed to equip mothers with the knowledge and practical skills needed to effectively manage their children's condition, while also providing a supportive platform to discuss the emotional and day-to-day challenges families face while caring for children living with type 1 diabetes.

 The programme featured two interactive educational sessions, practical workshops, and open discussions, allowing participants to share experiences, raise concerns, and explore practical solutions to common challenges associated with managing type 1 diabetes in children.

-Dr Abdullah al-Hamaq, executive director of Diabetes Qatar, said:“At Diabetes Qatar, we believe that effective type 1 diabetes management extends beyond clinical care - it starts at home.
-Mothers play a vital role in their children's daily care and emotional well-being, which is why empowering families through education and support remains a key priority for us.”
+Commenting on the initiative, Executive Director of Diabetes Qatar, Dr. Abdullah Al Hamaq said,“At Diabetes Qatar, we believe that effective type 1 diabetes management extends beyond clinical care-it starts at home.
+Mothers play a vital role in their children's daily care and emotional wellbeing, which is why empowering families through education and support remains a key priority for us.”

 Legal Disclaimer: